Environment Variables

 “Most variables can show either an upward trend or a downward trend, depending on the base year chosen” ~ Thomas Sowell

-Variables and Operators - Create, add, subtract, divide.
+How-to: Variables and Operators - Create variable, add to value, subtract, divide.

 Get-PSDrive - Get drive information (DriveInfo)